 Individuals who feel they have been victims of sexual misconduct may require time and support in reaching the decision as to whether to make formal complaints.
 There are confidential resources on campus and in the community available to individuals who do not wish to make a formal report to campus authorities or who wish to speak with a confidential resource in addition to making a formal report.
 Information disclosed to a confidential resource will not be shared with other individuals.
-These resources generally only report to the College the fact that an incident occurred without revealing any personally-identifying information.
-This also means that disclosures to a confidential resources include:
+These resources generally only report to the College the fact that an incident occurred without revealing any personally identifying information.
+This also means that disclosures to a confidential resource will not result in a College investigation into an incident.
+These confidential resources include:

-Confidential Resources on Campus
+Confidential resources on campus